microprediction/timeseries-notebooks/README.md

 # timeseries-notebooks

-Hello world examples for many time series packages (longer list [here](https://www.microprediction.com/blog/popular-timeseries-packages) )
+There are many time series packages list [here](https://www.microprediction.com/blog/popular-timeseries-packages) )

+Surprisingly few contain "hello world" univariate examples of predicting the (k+1)'th number in a sequence.

+So here they are.

 ![](https://i.imgur.com/PpWIhlx.png)